 “We liked many of the things we saw in Europe, but the number of trials for sexual offences that fall over at some stage of the process is about the same as here.
 So there is no magic bullet to reforming the system,” says Associate Professor Tinsley.

 The results of the study were published in 2011 as a book: From “Real Rape” to Real Justice: Prosecuting Rape in New Zealand.

 Associate Professor Tinsley’s latest project takes her back to her roots in mining communities.
-Following conversations with people who lost family members in the 2010 Pike River mining disaster, she and Victoria colleague Associate Professor Nicole Moreham are researching legal responses to media intrusion into grief.
+Following conversations with people who lost family members in the 2010 Pike River mining disaster, she and university colleague Associate Professor Nicole Moreham are researching legal responses to media intrusion into grief.

 She hopes their research will “give a voice to people who don’t usually appear in research”.